illyfrancis/scribble/docs/draft.md

 In contrast, in-memory model better manages the throughput concerns as it reduces the I/O bound database interactions to a minimum but at the cost of higher memory usage and with the loss of persistence.
 But with in-memory model, the state-transition logic can be more expressive with the semantics of programming language when compared to modeling the logic in a database table, yielding more maintainable application.

-An ideal middle ground is the hybrid of the two approaches where the solution maintains the states in persistent store with higher throughput without consuming too much memory whilst take advantage of the multiple CPUs / multi-cores that the modern hardware architecture commonly provide.
+An ideal middle ground is the hybrid of the two approaches where the solution maintains the states in persistent store with higher throughput without consuming too much memory whilst take advantage of the multiple processors / multi-cores that the modern hardware architecture commonly provide.

 Another way to think about the state management problem is by considering ` Event Sourcing ` concepts. ` Event Sourcing ` ensures that all changes to application state are stored as a sequence of events.
 In the case of VUS, if the input data can be thought of as a domain event, it can be 'replayed' to reconstruct the application state after system failure.
 The domain events, i.e. the input data, are stored by ` Event Source ` module so the domain events are readily available but one of the challenges with ` Event Sourcing ` concept is knowing what and how much to 'replay' and having the ability to take a 'snapshot' on which to 'replay' the events.
 Both of these challenges are not trivial to implement.